YargKlnc/Sql-Challenge/README.md

 6. Each employee in the Sales department, including their employee number, last name, and first name.
 7. Each employee in the Sales and Development departments, including their employee number, last name, first name, and department name.
 8. The frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).
 9. 4.
-Employee_Queries.sql added in this folder
+Employee_Queries.sql added inside this folder